idris-lang/Idris-dev/docs/proofs/tactics.rst

          P Ref (UN "a") (TConst (AType (ATInt ITBig))) : TT

-   * - If we want the vale we can escape from quasiquotation by using anti-quotation (tilde)
+   * - If we want the value we can escape from quasiquotation by using anti-quotation (tilde)
      - example

        .. code-block:: idris